nyrahul/ebpf-guide/docs/localhost-bypass-stack.rst

   primary/main container.
 This requires that in some cases (the TLS case mentioned) the traffic is proxied through the sidecar.

-But why to bypass network stack?
+Why to bypass network stack?
 --------------------------------
 * Mainly for performance reason.
 In a typical container env, a packet may be tossed locally between different sockets before the data finally